Meet The Team

 I see this challenge as an opportunity to give back to the Royal Navy and Royal Marines, organisations that have given me so much over the years.
 In particular, mental health is incredibly important for our personnel, it is vital that we collectively provide the necessary support to those who have been through so much.
 Hopefully the scale of our challenge will generate much needed awareness and funds for our charity.

 Anthony - Fundraising Campaign Manager

-I joined the Royal Navy in 2005 with Dan and Pascal, and after initial training, we went through initial flying training together.
+I joined the Royal Navy in 2005 with Pascal, and after initial training, we went through initial flying training together.
 Unfortunately, I but didn’t quite make the grade to be Aircrew, but having studied Aeronautical Engineering at University, I decided to transfer to the be an Air Engineer in the Royal Navy to make the most of what the Royal Navy could offer.